 We planned and led our own ideas for learning on World Book Day.
 We bought our favourite books into school and wore clothes that we could relax in to enjoy our reading experience.
 We began the 100 million minutes reading challenge and finished the day 4th on the leader board.
 The challenge runs from 1st March until the 29th March and along with other readers, nationally, we are attempting to read a combined total of 100 million minutes!
 Clicck this link to find out more

-Memebers of the school staff and community joined us to share their favourite book, we also read silently and created lego models to show the settings in our books.
+Members of the school staff and community joined us to share their favourite book, we also read silently and created Lego models to show the settings in our books.
 It was an awesome day because we love reading and sharing reading.

 Learning to Recycle Correctly

 Sian from MICT came to teach lead a recycling workshop and show us how to recycle correctly.
 We learned that it is important to ensure the sustainability of our planet by making sure we reuse and recycle our planets resources.
 We decided that we will be able to recycle more effectively if we order smaller recycle bins for inside the school.